 The Office of Warrior Care Policy worked with the Services’ wounded warrior programs to develop DoD-CMS, an online tool that automates comprehensive recovery plan workflow and reporting for Recovery Coordination Program Case Managers.
 It provides secure, web-based access to all care management, comprehensive needs assessment, and comprehensive recovery plan tools of the Recovery Coordination Program.

 DoD-CMS empowers Case Managers to provide effective, coordinated support to wounded warriors and their families.
 By streamlining data collection and improving Recovery Coordination Program oversight and resource management, DoD-CMS helps ensure that there are sufficient staff to address and meet the needs of wounded, ill and injured Service members.

 Benefits of DoD-CMS include:

 - Online access to all necessary care management forms.

 - Interface capability with other case management systems already in use across the military Services.

-- Quality control capabilities via the tracking of met and unmet recovering service member goals.
+- Quality controlled tracking of met and unmet recovering Service member goals.